☀️ 100% Free · No Sign-up Required

 Is the subsidy available for commercial solar installations?

-No. The PM Surya Ghar Yojana is exclusively for residential consumers.
-Some states have their own schemes for commercial systems.
+No. The PM Surya Ghar Yojana subsidy is exclusively for residential consumers.
+Some states have separate schemes for commercial installations.

 How much roof space do I need for a 3 kW solar system?